facebookincubator/antlir/website/docs/coding-conventions/python.md

 If not already familiar, learn about the virtues of [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization).
-In `fs_image`, we manage a lot of resources -- temporary files & directories, btrfs subvolumes, subprocesses.
+In `antlir`, we manage a lot of resources -- temporary files & directories, btrfs subvolumes, subprocesses.

 You will often write code that manages resources, and then does something with